 Right-click on the problematic driver and select update driver.
 Next, click on the search automatically for the updated driver and follow on-screen instructions to allow Windows to automatically download and install the latest driver.
 After complete, the install process restart windows to take effect the changes.

-Again visit Device Manager, Right-click on problematic driver select uninstall the device.
+Again visit Device Manager, Right-click on the problematic driver select uninstall the device.
 Click ok when asking for confirmation and restart windows to completely remove the driver.
 Now on the next login install the latest driver that previously you have downloaded from the manufacturer’s website.

 Disable your dedicated graphics card

 This is another reason for Windows 10 April 2018 Update freeze or crash.
-If you are facing blue screen error at startup then disable your display (graphics) drivers.
+If you are facing a blue screen error at startup then disable your display (graphics) drivers.
 Run your computer without a graphics driver to see if an error occurs again or not.
 To disable your dedicated graphics card, do the following:

 - Press Windows Key + X and select Device Manager.